Chris Kirk Betting Profile: The Sentry - PGA TOUR

 Kirk's Best Finishes

-- Kirk took part in 28 tournaments last season, picking up one win with three top-five finishes and four finishes in the top 10.
+- Kirk played 28 tournaments last season, picking up one win with three top-five finishes and four finishes in the top 10.

 - In those 28 events, he made the cut 18 times.

-- Last season Kirk's best performance came at The Honda Classic.
-He shot -27 and won the title (his only win last season).
+- Last season Kirk's best performance came at The Honda Classic, where he won the title with a score of -27.

-- Kirk ranked 28th in the FedExCup standings with 1161 points last season.
+- Kirk accumulated 1161 points last season, which ranked him 28th in the FedExCup standings.

 Kirk's Strokes Gained Rankings